The role of polling station staff is to ensure that voters are able to cast their vote in secret, free from influence and in a calm atmosphere.

 - Ensure that voters cast their votes in secret and put them into the correct ballot box

-- Provide assistance to voters where appropriate, including helping those that have physical difficulties in accessing the Polling Station
+- Provide assistance to voters where appropriate, including helping those that have a disability to access the polling station and to case their vote

 - Undertake any other polling station duties on the instruction of the Presiding Officer